awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 ```

 **Note**
- Because Greengrass is only supported on a subset of the architecture and operating system combinations possible with this command, `CreateSoftwareUpdateJob` will reject requests except for the following supported platforms:
+ Because AWS IoT Greengrass is supported only on a subset of the architecture and operating system combinations possible with this command, `CreateSoftwareUpdateJob` rejects requests except for the following supported platforms:
 ubuntu/x86\_64
 ubuntu/aarch64
 amazon\_linux/x86\_64
 raspbian/armv7l
+openwrt/aarch64
+openwrt/armv7l

-## Integration with Init systems<a name="integration-with-init"></a>
+## Integration with Init Systems<a name="integration-with-init"></a>

 During an OTA update, binaries, some of which may be running, will be updated and restarted\.
 This may cause conflicts if an init system is monitoring the state of either the AWS IoT Greengrass Core software or the Greengrass OTA Agent during the update\.
 To help integrate the OTA update mechanism with your monitoring strategies, Greengrass provides the opportunity for user\-defined shell scripts to run before and after an update\.
 To tell the OTA agent to run these shell scripts, you must include the `managedRespawn = true` flag in the `./greengrass/config/config.json` file\.
 For example: